Pedestrian Accident Attorney in West Virginia

 - Drunk driving — Alcohol is often a factor in pedestrian accidents, especially at night.

-How does the state’s comparative negligence law affect injured pedestrians?
+How does West Virginia's comparative negligence law affect injured pedestrians?

 If an injured plaintiff is in any way responsible for the accident, the court assigns a percentage of fault and reduces the amount the plaintiff may recover proportionally.
 Therefore, if a plaintiff entered the intersection while paying more attention to a text message than to oncoming traffic, but the court finds that the driver could have stopped in time if he hadn’t been speeding, the court could assign 20 percent of the blame to the pedestrian and 80 percent to the driver.
 If the pedestrian had a total claim of $100,000, he could collect $80,000 from the defendant.

-Injured pedestrians in Bridgeport and Clarksburg need effective legal representation.
+Injured pedestrians across the state of West Virginia need effective legal representation.
 At Kaufman & McPherson, PLLC, we fight for the maximum amount of compensation possible.
 To schedule a free consultation in our office or at your home or hospital room, call 304-842-4300 or contact our office online.